jtorrespdx/contacts_js/README.md

 ##### _Epicodus JavaScript Address Book Exercise, 09/14/15_

-#### By Alexandra Brown and Deron Johnson
+#### By Alexandra Brown and Deron Johnson and Jose Torres

 ## Description

 This address book allows a user to add a first name, last name and multiple addresses for each contact, and then displays those contacts in a list.
+Animation added.

 ## Setup